Informo/specs/content/trust-management/trust-level.md

 weight: 2
 ---

 A TA's trust level is a relative integer which represents the depth in the trust management chain which trustworthiness is asserted by this TA.
+Every TA included in the user's trust network **must** be associated with a trust level.

 This page mentions two kinds of trust levels, which are: